Soqotrans: Language

-The Soqotri speak the Soqotri language (also known as Saqatri, Socotri, Sokotri and Suqutri).
+The Soqotrans speak the Soqotri language (also known as Saqatri, Socotri, Sokotri and Suqutri).
 It belongs to the Modern South Arabian languages which are closer to the Ethiopian Semitic languages than to Arabic (Central Semitic languages).
 Despite historical contacts with the Arabic language, there is no mutual understanding between native speakers of the Modern South Arabian languages and native speakers of Arabic.
 Moreover, there is no mutual understanding between the speakers of the Modern South Arabian languages themselves, and the Soqotri language is only spoken on the island of Socotra.

 Soqotri has several dialects, which consist of ’Abd Al-Kuri, Central Soqotri, Northern Soqotri, Southern Soqotri and Western Soqotri.
 North Soqotri comprises North Central and Northwest Central (highland) Soqotri.

 The language is written using the Naskh variant of the Arabic script.
 Soqotri is also transcribed with the Latin script.

 Genetics

-Most Soqotri belong to the paternal haplogroup J, bearing the basal J*(xJ1,J2) clade at its highest frequencies (71.4%).
+Most Soqotrans belong to the paternal haplogroup J, bearing the basal J*(xJ1,J2) clade at its highest frequencies (71.4%).
 The remaining individuals mainly carry the J1 subclade (14.3%).
 YFull and FTDNA however, failed to find J* people anywhere in the world although there are 2 J2-Y130506 persons and 1 J1 person from Soqotra Island.

-Maternally, the Soqotri primarily belong to the haplogroups N (24.3% N*; 6.2% N1a) and R0 (17.8% R0a1b; 13.8% R0a; 6.2% R0a1).
+Maternally, Soqotrans primarily belong to the haplogroups N (24.3% N*; 6.2% N1a) and R0 (17.8% R0a1b; 13.8% R0a; 6.2% R0a1).
 The basal N* clade occurs at its highest frequencies among them.
 The next most common mtDNA lineages borne by Soqotri individuals are the haplogroups J (9.2% J*; 3.1 J1b), T (7.7% T2; 1.2% T*), L3 (4.3% L3*), H (3.1%), and R (1.2 R*).